rose-coste/whitepapers/state_of_union_containers_pt1.md

 Zookeeper is a distributed configuration service synchronization service and naming registry for large distributed systems.
-ZooKeeper was a sub-­‐project of Hadoop, but is now a top-­‐level project in its own right.
+ZooKeeper was a sub-project of Hadoop, but is now a top-level project in its own right.

 It holds Consistency+Partition Tolerance (CP) architecture, in the CAP theorem context, and uses the Zab protocol to coordinate changes across the